 Whilst working for a scientific publisher we introduced a visual language for digital that was quite different to the conventions and workflows used for analogue (print and telephone).

 A creative agency were commissioned to produce a new look and feel which the UX and design team subsequently applied and refined across the domain.
 We knew the header, top level navigation and some page layouts, but not the detail –

 e.g. the complete IA, navigational patterns, typography and how content should respond across viewport sizes.

-We didn’t know how a published article should be presented in full, summarised in front of the pay-wall, precised in a “rolled-up” section, or referenced in a news email on a phone.
+We didn’t know how a published article should be presented in full, summarised in front of the pay-wall, precised in a “rolled-up” section, or referenced in a news email or tweet on mobile.

 As we implemented and iterated, we created a pattern library and style guide, the basis of a visual language (vocabulary and grammar): a set of formatted elements (content containers) and rules for such things as –